 The Office of Communications regularly publishes news about the college, faculty accomplishments, and student success stories.
 These are based on the college’s strategic priorities and are developed in concert with the relevant departments and divisions.

 The office welcomes relevant pitches for story ideas from faculty, staff, students, alumni, and friends of the college.
 We are not able to publish every idea, but will give serious consideration to all.
-Please direct your pitches to the chief communications officer and/or the director of strategic communications.
+Please direct your pitches to the director of communications.

 Rhodes Magazine is published biannually for alumni, students, parents, faculty, staff, and friends of the college.
 It contains news and profiles of alumni, faculty, and students, along with a lengthy alumni news section.
 To submit story suggestions or comments, contact Tracy Patterson, director of alumni relations, at email@example.com or (901) 843-3856

 To submit alumni news (including marriages, births, and obituaries) or to update your contact information, contact Tracy Patterson, director of alumni relations, at firstname.lastname@example.org or (901) 843-3856.
 You may also send your information to email@example.com.